Black-capped chickadee: Movement and roosting

 During the winter, chickadees often flock together.
 Many other species of birds – including titmice, nuthatches, and warblers – can often be found foraging in these flocks.
 Mixed flocks stay together because the chickadees call out whenever they find a good source of food.
 This calling-out forms cohesion for the group, allowing the other birds to find food more efficiently.
 Black-capped chickadees sleep in thick vegetation or in cavities, usually singly, though they may occasionally roost clumped together.

 Their flight is slightly undulating with rapid wing beats.
 Flights are typically short bursts of less than 15 m with a speed around 20 km/h.
 They tend to avoid flying through large open areas and will instead be found flying along tree-lines or through forests.

-Molt
+Moult

-Chickadees molt once a year, starting in July or August and usually taking two to three months.
-They do not molt in the spring prior to breeding.
-The postjuvenal molt at the end of the first summer of life is partial, involving only the body feathers and wing coverts.
-In subsequent years, the postnuptial molt at the end of each reproductive season is always complete, involving all feathers.
-Molting chickadees are not often seen, preferring to remain silent and hidden from view.
+Chickadees moult once a year, starting in July or August and usually taking two to three months.
+They do not moult in the spring prior to breeding.
+The postjuvenal moult at the end of the first summer of life is partial, involving only the body feathers and wing coverts.
+In subsequent years, the postnuptial moult at the end of each reproductive season is always complete, involving all feathers.
+Moulting chickadees are not often seen, preferring to remain silent and hidden from view.